demisto/content/Packs/DSPM/Integrations/DSPM/README.md

 ### dspm-get-data-types-findings

 ***
-for retrieve list of data type findings for company.
+Retrieves a list of data type findings for the company.

 #### Base Command